LeitMoth/bare-metal-windowing/README.md

 Install `qemu` and `cargo install bootimage`, then run with `cargo run`.

+## Project 10:
+Use arrow keys to navigate between files.

 ## Project 7: Bare-Metal Windowing Editor

 A basic "OS" that is just four windows with text editors in them.